takanori88/wwa2project/src/data/glossary.md

 ## 🫣 Overinterpretation:

-An observer's act of excessively interpreting the intentions of a superior.
+The act of excessively interpreting the intentions of a boss, client, or any figure with influence.
 Usually results in unintended chaos affecting subordinates and related parties.

 > 💥 **Chance of collateral damage: 90%**